sonofjon/config-vscode/instructions/general.instructions.md

    third-person present (indicative) (e.g., 'Returns the user's full name.').

-3. The same rules apply to Git commits.

-4. If a README.md or other documentation file exists for the current project, always keep it up-to-date with any code changes applied.
+3. If a README.md or other documentation file exists for the current project, always keep it up-to-date with any code changes applied.

+## Version Control (Git)

+1. The same format rules apply to Git commits as for docstrings (specified above).

+2. Additionally,

+    2.1 Prefix the summary line with the filename and a colon.
+If multiple files are involved only include the key file of the commit and represent the rest by three dots.
+Examples:

+    "file.txt: Update category with color"
+    "file.txt, ...: Update color categories everywhere"

+    2.2 The body of the commit should be listed as bullets.

 ## Tests